SofianeHabaz/Makelti/README.md

 # Makelti
 MAKELTI is more than just an e-commerce app.
-It is designed to be a source of support and inspiration for people with specific dietary needs.
+It is designed to be a source of support and inspiration for people with specific dietary needs (Hackiha 2024 Micro Club Hackathon).

 <img src="https://github.com/SofianeHabaz/Makelti/assets/89341967/fecc54fe-7553-4568-86f8-5816fc88073b" width="190" />